bob-steffen/AppletOfMyEye/README.md

 Also includes table with relevant values.

 Right now, this web app includes information for a tablet, desktop, home cinema, and cinema.
 A table-top display will be incorporated in the future.

+For convenience, enter "pip install -r requirements.txt" into the command line to install all the necessary libraries for the code.